-Where possible we will accommodate requests, but at busy times tables are allocated based on the size of your group.
+Where possible we will accommodate requests, but at busy times tables are allocated based on group size.

-How do I reschedule my booking? what is your cancellation policy?
+If I need to reschedule my booking, what is your cancellation policy?

 Our cancellation policy is 48 hours.
-If you are rescheduling a booking that is more than 48 hours in the future, give us a call.
-If your booking is in the next 48 hours, you can always transfer your booking to a friend.
-In any event give us a call on 0203 9062060 and we will try and help.
+If you’re rescheduling a booking that is more than 48 hours in the future, call us.
+If your booking is in the next 48 hours, you can transfer your booking to a friend.
+Just give us a ring and we will do our best to help.

-Give us a ring and where possible we will extend your session.
-This may not always be possible at busy times but we will do our best.
+Call and when possible we will extend your session.
+Please note that this may not always be feasible during busy times.

-Yes, we allow children of 10 years and older to use the banya and offer children’s treatments.
+Yes, children of 10 years and older can use the banya and we also offer children’s treatments.
 We ask that parents keep a close eye on them throughout.

 Is there parking nearby?

-You can usually park on Beeston Place (near to the Goring Hotel) or Grosvenor Gardens itself.
-Parking is free after 18.30, after 14.30 on Saturdays and all day Sunday.
+You can usually park on Beeston Place (near the Goring Hotel) or Grosvenor Gardens.
+Parking is free after 18.30, after 14.30 on Saturdays, and all day Sunday.

-We recommend you consult a doctor before using the banya.
+We recommend that you consult a doctor before booking your visit.

-The temperature in the steam room is around 70 degrees with humidity of around [ ].
+The temperature in the steam room is around 70 degrees with humidity of around 30%.
 This is hotter than a hammam but cooler than in a typical sauna.
-The combination of heat and humidity produces a deep, relaxing penetrative heat.
+The combination of heat and humidity produces a deep, relaxing heat.

 What treatments do you offer?

-What products do you use in your treatments?
+What ingredients do you use in your treatments?

-Scrubs are performed with natural honey, sea salt or coffee; wraps with blue clay or seaweed; Soap massage with olive oil or tar soap.
+Scrubs are performed with Ukrainian honey, sea salt or coffee; wraps with blue clay or seaweed; soap massage with olive oil or tar soap.
 All the products we use in our treatments are natural and organic.
-See here for further details.

 What is parenie?

-Parenie is the traditional treatment that accompanies a banya and is best described as an exhilarating leaf and steam massage using bundles of birch, oak and eucalyptus leaves (known as veniks) that have been soaked in hot water to release their natural aromas and vitamins.
+Parenie is the traditional treatment that accompanies a banya and is best described as an exhilarating leaf and steam massage using bundles of birch, oak and eucalyptus leaves (known as veniks).
+These have been soaked in hot water beforehand to soften and release their natural aromas and nutrients.

 I didn’t book a treatment in advance.
-Can i book one on the day?
+Can I choose when I’m there?

-If we can fit you in, we will, but it is better to book in advance to be sure you will get the treatments you want.
+If we can fit you in, we will, but booking in advance guarantees that you get what you want.

 What sort of food and drink do you serve?